Vautrin: Story

 In Splendeurs et misères de courtisanes, beginning in 1824, Herrera and Lucien have moved to Paris.
 Here we quickly learn that Herrera is really Collin.
 Lucien falls in love with one Esther Gobseck and they lead a happy life, although only meeting at nights, for approximately five years, until the Baron Nucingen glimpses Esther and falls in love with her.
 Collin realizes that they can get a lot of money out of Nucingen if he becomes Esther's lover.
 The money would then serve Lucien to marry the rich, but plain Clothilde de Grandlieu.
 They get the needed million together, but Esther kills herself after having had to sleep with Nucingen in May 1830.
 Her suicide note is not discovered, money is missing from her house and Herrera and Lucien are arrested on suspicion of having killed her.

 The police suspect Herrera of being Collin but can't prove it.
 Collin, pretending that he is Lucien's true father to explain his affection for the young man, plays the role of the priest so admirably that the judge is nearly convinced.
 When Esther's suicide note and testament are found, Herrera's and Lucien's liberation seems to be only a matter of formalities.
 But Lucien cracks under questioning and reveals Herrera's true identity.
 Lucien subsequently hangs himself, but not without retracting everything he said, leaving doubts about Herrera's identity again.

 Three of Collin's former partners in crime are also in prison but Collin convinces them to treat him as Abbé Herrera.
 He learns from them that his friend Théodore Calvi is awaiting execution and that another of the men, La Pouraille, also has no hopes of escaping the death sentence.
 Calvi was Vautrin's lover in Rochefort and the two escaped together.
 Collin uses his ingenuity to twist the facts and prove Calvi innocent (even though Calvi is in fact guilty) and saves La Pouraille too.
 This involves giving himself up: like his historical model Eugène François Vidocq he offers to serve as an informer to the prosecutor.
 After he manages to treat the madness of one of Lucien's former mistresses (she became mad after learning about Lucien's death, as her last talk with Lucien was a row) with one of Lucien's love letters to her, his offer is accepted.

 A small note informs us that Collin remained chief of the Sûreté for fifteen years and retired in 1845.

 Charles Rabou, who finished the novel The Deputy of Arcis after Balzac's death, included Vautrin in this story.
 However, his Vautrin loses most of his former genius.
 The novel gives Vautrin a son (unlikely, seeing as it is made very clear that he has never had any interest in women) and includes his death at the hands of a forger.
-Vautrin's later lifestory is not considered canon.
+Vautrin's later life story is not considered canon.